frescobaldi/quickly/docs/source/quicklydom.rst

 Some elements have whitespace between them, others don't.
 For example, the :class:`lily.SequentialMusic` and the :class:`lily.Chord` element put whitespace between their children, but :class:`lily.Note` doesn't.
-SequentialMusic also puts whitespace after the first brace (the "head") and the closing brace ("tail"), but Chord doesn't.
+SequentialMusic also puts whitespace after the first brace (the "head") and before the closing brace ("tail"), but Chord doesn't.

 This is handled by five properties that have sensible defaults for every element type, but can be modified for every individual element.
 These